Icinga/icinga2/doc/8-migration.md

 * child becomes the new session leader

 The DB IDO configuration dump and status/historical event updates also runs asynchronously in a queue not blocking the core anymore.
 Same goes for any other enabled feature running in its own thread.
-The configuration validation itself runs in paralell allowing fast verification checks.
+The configuration validation itself runs in parallel allowing fast verification checks.

 That way you are not blind (anymore) during a configuration reload and benefit from a real scalable architecture.